Mac Miller: Posthumous releases

 Miller's estate began approving posthumous music releases in June 2019, with the collaborative singles "Time" with Free Nationals and Kali Uchis, and "That's Life" with 88-Keys and Sia.
 On January 8, 2020, Miller's family announced his first posthumous album, Circles, which was released later that month on January 17.
 Before his death, Miller had been working on the album as a companion album to Swimming.
 Production was completed by Jon Brion, who worked with Miller on both albums.
 Circles debuted at number three on the Billboard 200 with 164,000 units, his biggest week for an album.
 Its single, "Good News", became his highest-charting song as lead artist, peaking at number 17 on the Billboard Hot 100.

-On April 29, 2020, his 2010 mixtape K.I.D.S was commercially re-released, followed by a deluxe version on August 13 to celebrate its tenth anniversary, including two previously unreleased songs — "Ayye" and "Back in the Day".
-Similarly, on October 15, 2021, his 2014 mixtape Faces was also re-released, more than seven years after its initial release.
-The re-release of his 2011 mixtape I Love Life, Thank You occurred on July 22, 2022.
-Jazz pianist Robert Glasper released "Therapy Pt.
-2", a song featuring Miller's vocals, in October 2022.
+Between 2020 and 2023, Miller's estate commercially re-released his mixtapes K.I.D.S., Faces and I Love Life, Thank You.
+Tenth anniversary editions of K.I.D.S. and Watching Movies with the Sound Off were also released with previously unreleased bonus tracks.
+Miller's second posthumous album, Balloonerism, was released on January 17, 2025.
+The album was recorded in 2014 around the release of Faces.